Photo 77899431 © Wavebreakmedia Ltd - Dreamstime.com

 Several things can cause noise around joints.
 First, it’s not the bones creaking, but structures coming into contact with bones that cause all the racket.

 As we age, cartilage that covers the ends of bones can wear away, causing rough areas.
 Instead of a soft tissue like a tendon silently gliding over the bone, the joint makes a grinding or crunching sound.
-Here are some other possibilities:
+Here are some other possibilities for crepitus: